DC 7110Cardiovascular System38 CFR § 4.104

 A 0% rating requires: Otherwise.
 A 100% rating requires: Evaluate at 100 percent if the aneurysm is any one of the following: Five centimeters or larger in diameter; symptomatic (e.g., precludes exertion); or requires surgery.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Aortic aneurysm: Ascending, thoracic, or abdominal qualify for TDIU (Total Disability Individual Unemployability)?
+Can Aortic aneurysm: Ascending, thoracic, or abdominal qualify for TDIU?

-What evidence do I need to establish service connection for Aortic aneurysm: Ascending, thoracic, or abdominal?
+What evidence supports a higher rating for Aortic aneurysm: Ascending, thoracic, or abdominal?

-What is the C&P exam like for Aortic aneurysm: Ascending, thoracic, or abdominal?
+What happens at the C&P exam for Aortic aneurysm: Ascending, thoracic, or abdominal?

 Get a Personalized Rating Analysis